oakes/tile-soup/README.md

 ## Introduction

 A Clojure and ClojureScript library for parsing [tiled maps](https://www.mapeditor.org/).
+It parses and validates a TMX file into a map, and automatically decodes Base64 and CSV formatted data and coerces numbers when necessary.

 ## Usage